Teoneag/GDB-Driver-for-Java/README.md

 ```

 Or you can use IntelliJ IDEA to run it. (open the project and run the Main class)

 ## Usage

-If you want to integrade the JVM-GDB-Wrapper in your project, you can use the following code to get started:
+If you want to integrate the JVM-GDB-Wrapper in your project, you can use the following code to get started:

 ```java
 String gdbGccDir = "C:\\msys64\\ucrt64\\bin";